 Right blade for cutting plywood:

-Just imagine, you pick a wrong blade to cut.
+Just imagine, you pick the wrong blade to cut.
 What will happen?

 Obviously, a very bad cut with a splint.

-So, a thin T-Shank blade is the right choice, right?
+So, a thin T-Shank blade is a right choice, right?

 You maybe choose the right blade but what about the blade condition?
 Is it blunt?
 If no, then you are okay with that.

 Otherwise, your whole work will be a waste of time and money.
 It is better to use a new blade for cutting plywood to avoid such a situation.